 (b) If the pitcher's undershirt sleeves are exposed, they shall not be white, gray, or yellow.
-A pitcher shall not wear any items on his/her hands, wrists, or arms other than uniform, undershirt/sweatshirt.
+A pitcher shall not wear any items on his/her hands, wrists, or arms.

 (c) No players shall attach to a uniform tape or other material of a different color than the uniform.